ad-pump/calculator-demo/README.md

 - FLUID
 - SEARCH

-#### Smart Banner
+#### Anchored Banner
-Typical use case of smart banner is to show ad wisget on top or bottom of the screen.
+Typical use case of anchored banner is to show ad wisget on top or bottom of the screen.
 First step is to add BannerView on your layout
 ```xml
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"